Mishkanian/School_District_Analysis/README.md

 [school_budget_per_student_df]

 When considering School Size, "Large" Schools (Over 2,000 Students) have the lowest average scores and passing percentages.
-The difference between the performance of "Small" and "Medium" Size Schools is negligable (<1%).
+The difference in performance between "Small" and "Medium" Size Schools is negligable (< 1%).

 [school_size_df]

 ### Charter vs. District Schools